 Moreover, Venice was “blessed” by The Golden Bull, granted by the Byzantine emperor Alexius Comnenus in 1082 CE, in exchange for an alliance that yielded lofty trading privileges.
 Such benefits included commercial advantages and a privileged role in post-Crusader events, culminating in possessing dominions in Morea (Peloponnese), Crete and many Aegean islands.
 At this point, Venice was an undisputed master of the Mediterranean.

 Venice’s power began to extend over land as well.
 The banners of the Lion of St. Mark went as far as the borders of other Italian duchies, sometimes in friendship and sometimes by force.
 Here was the beginning of a dispute with Italy’s other maritime power: Genoa.

-However Venice developed like no one else into a powerful maritime empire (an Italian thalassocracy known also as Repubblica Marinara), and was no match for the other maritime republics (among the most powerful were Genoa, Pisa, and Amalfi).
+However, Venice developed like no one else into a powerful maritime empire (an Italian thalassocracy also known as Repubblica Marinara) and was no match for the other maritime republics (among the most powerful were Genoa, Pisa, and Amalfi).